EMS-TU-Ilmenau/Flow/README.md

 Imagine a node generating a random sample on each pull request.
 When multiple connected nodes pull from that noise-generator, the data is not synchronized.

-## Todo/discussion

-### Third party packages
+## Third party packages
 The project is very generic, as any python code can be inside the node.
 That means one could use the node editor primarily for signal processing, while someone else might use it for device controls/measurements or image processing as e.g. in Blender.
 Most nodes will probably be just interfaces for already existing, mighty functions or classes from third party packages like fastmat, numpy or matplotlib.
 That means a lot of third party code to install, which might not be needed for the other fields.
-Therefore, we need some sort of node-plugin-manager thing.

-Alternatively, the core (graph.py, node.py) of the project could be added as a git subproject for each specialization.
-The GUI could select the now newly developed nodes folder(s) to choose a library of nodes.
+Therefore, only generic and standard library only nodes should be pushed to this project if any.
+The existing nodes are merely examples and for demonstration purposes.
+For real applications as described above, get a clone of this project and build your own nodes.